 After the court entered the final decree, the mother notified the court she intended to relocate to Payson.
-The father objected, arguing that the mileage limitation statute required the court to calculate the mileage of the mother’s relocation by adding the miles of her first and second move, which would exceed the 100 mile limit.
+The father objected, arguing that the mileage limitation statute required the court to calculate the distance of the mother’s relocation by adding the miles of her first and second move, which would exceed the 100-mile limit.

-The court decided that the cases were similar, but there was a key difference between the two.
-In this case, Vincent’s first move was authorized by the court, but unlike the mother in Thompson she did not relocate before the issuance of the 2009 decree.
+The court decided that the cases were similar, but there was a fundamental difference between the two.
+In this case, Vincent’s first move was authorized by the court, but unlike the mother, in Thompson, she did not relocate before the issuance of the 2009 decree.

-Nelson contended that the court should apply literally the Thompson court’s language that a parent granted joint custody or parenting time has the right to move up to 100 miles from the parent’s physical location with the child as of the date of the court order entitling both parents custody or parenting time.
-If the language was applied, the trial court’s approval of Vincent’s move would essentially be negated because she did not move until after the decree was issued.
+Nelson contended that the court should apply the Thompson court’s language that a parent granted joint custody or parenting time has the right to move up to 100 miles from the parent’s physical location with the child as of the date of the court order entitling both parents custody or parenting time.
+If the language were applied, the trial court’s approval of Vincent’s move would mostly be negated because she did not move until after the decree was issued.

-The court concluded that because the facts were different in this case than they were in Thompson they needed to interpret the language accordingly.
-The distance statute provides a one-year time limit for approved relocations to be completed and Vincent’s was completed in a timely manner.
-Because of this, the court decided that the fact the she relocated a week after the decree was entered, rather than before, should not affect their decision.
+The court concluded that because the facts were different in this case than they were in Thompson, they needed to interpret the language accordingly.
+The distance statute provides a one-year time limit for approved relocations to be completed, and Vincent’s was completed promptly.
+Because of this, the court decided that the fact she relocated a week after the decree was entered, rather than before, should not affect their decision.

-This led them to rule that the trial court correctly determined the mileage of Vincent’s first move to be exempted from future calculations and the starting point for mileage applications would be her address in Payson.
-Therefore, because Lakeside is less than 100 miles from Payson, the mileage limitation statute does not apply and Nelson’s relocation challenge was rejected.
+This led them to rule that the trial court correctly determined the mileage of Vincent’s first move to be exempted from future calculations and the starting point for distance applications would be her address in Payson.
+Therefore, because Lakeside is less than 100 miles from Payson, the mileage limitation statute does not apply, and Nelson’s relocation challenge was rejected.

 The appellate court disagreed with him.
 The Arizona Court of Appeals added that to change a previous custody order, the family court must determine that there has been a material change in circumstances affecting the welfare of the child and they will not disturb the family court’s decision without a clear abuse of discretion.

 This case demonstrates that when a parent going through the divorce process in Arizona decides to move more than 100 miles within the state from their current residence with their child, they must obtain an agreement with the other parent or a court order.
-After receiving that approval and relocating in a timely manner, any further moves will be measured from that place of their new residence rather than the original location.
+After receiving that approval and relocating promptly, any further moves will be measured from that place of their new residence rather than the original location.